TejeshPala/amdahl/README.md

 python3 -m pip install --user amdahl
 ```

-or use a virtual environment
+Alternatively, you can use a virtual environment:

 > **Note:**
-> This installs `amdahl` inside the virtual environment, ensuring
+> This installs `amdahl` (and its dependencies) inside the virtual environment,
-> consistent versions and avoiding interference from system or
+> ensuring consistent versions and avoiding interference from system or
 > user-level Python packages.

 ```shell